 And thus began my exploration into self-love, which is an exploration into the true, beautiful connection that we have with the Divine as it lives and breathes within us.
 Now, finally, a few decades later I truly know how to love.
 It doesn’t hurt.
 It feels amazing.

-I no longer absorb, or feel the need to change or even stay around unloving behaviors.
-I can love someone without liking their behavior.
+I no longer absorb or feel the need to change or even stay around unloving behaviours.
+I can love someone without liking their behaviour.
 I can love someone with whom I want no more interaction.
 I am loving the light within them, respecting their right to act as they do, while also respecting my desire to spend personal time only with those that uplift my soul.
 It is a balancing act.
-It took many years working with angels before they convinced me that honoring my own heart could be loving even if meant someone else might not like my choices.
-I took awhile to truly believe that when we love ourselves, and honor ourselves, everyone grows.
+It took many years working with angels before they convinced me that honouring my own heart could be loving even if meant someone else might not like my choices.
+I took a while to truly believe that when we love ourselves and honour ourselves, everyone grows.
 We serve souls, not egos.

-Love doesn’t hurt, but it does expose the unloving behaviors in ourselves and others.
-These are the the ones that do hurt.
+Love doesn’t hurt, but it does expose the unloving behaviours in ourselves and others.
+These are the ones that do hurt.

 Even when people cannot love me the way I wish, or don’t act as I would like, this light that I have worked to find within myself, rises up and helps me sees their innocence and their need to listen to their own hearts.
 This light celebrates growth and expansion.
 This light comforts me even when I don’t get my way.